Kärcher Hard floor cleaner FC 7 Cordless

-Never vacuum before mopping again: The FC 7 cordless hard floor cleaner removes all kinds of dry and wet dirt in a single step, reducing your floor cleaning time by up to 50%.
+Never vacuum before wiping again: The FC 7 Cordless floor cleaner removes all kinds of dry and wet everyday dirt in a single step.
+In this way, it saves up to half the time**.

-The FC 7 cordless hard floor cleaner collects both dry and wet everyday dirt in a single step.
-There is no longer any need to vacuum before mopping, which can reduce your cleaning time by up to half.
+The FC 7 Cordless floor cleaner collects both dry and wet everyday dirt in a single step.
+There is no longer any need to vacuum before wiping, which saves half the time**.
 Its four-roller technology with counter rotation enables fast and effective cleaning with high dirt removal while smoothly gliding across floors.
 Even hair is picked up without any problems thanks to the hair filter.
-Floors are up to 20% cleaner than with conventional mops – and right up to the edge.
+Floors are up to 20% cleaner than with conventional mops* – right up to the edge.
 The hassle of dragging a bucket around is a thing of the past, as the floor cleaner has both a fresh water tank and a waste water tank.
-You also won't come into any contact with dirt, as the rollers are constantly coated with fresh water and the dirty water goes directly in the waste water tank.
+There is also no longer any contact with dirt, as the rollers are constantly wetted with fresh water and the dirty water ends up directly in the waste water tank.
 The water volume and speed of rotation of the rollers can be adjusted in two cleaning modes to match the floor.
 There is also a boost function to combat stubborn dirt.
-The battery run time is 45 minutes, enough to clean an area of around 1450 ft².
-The device is suitable for all hard floors (tiles, wood, laminate, PVC, vinyl).
-WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
-For more information go to www.P65Warnings.ca.gov
+The battery run time is 45 minutes, enough to clean an area of around 135 m².
+The device is suitable for all hard floors (tiles, parquet, laminate, PVC, vinyl).

 Features and benefits

-- Unlike the competition, a Kärcher can clean right up to the edges of walls and baseboards

-Mopping is 20%* cleaner than with a traditional mop and much more convenient
+Wiping is 20 per cent* cleaner than with a mop and much more convenient

-- 2-tank system with Hygienic!Spin+: permanent wetting of the rollers from the fresh water tank while the dirt is collected in the dirty water tank.
-For up to 99.9%*** bacterial elimination.

 Extremely quiet